-Title 9 of the Lathrop Municipal Code, titled "Public Peace and Welfare" is hereby amended by adding new Chapter 9.20 titled "Military Equipment Use Policy" to read in its entirety as follows"
+Title 9 of the Lathrop Municipal Code, titled "Public Peace and Welfare" is hereby amended by adding new military equipment to Section 9.20.050 titled "Active Policies", to Chapter 9.20 titled "Military Equipment Use Policy", to incorporate new military equipment categories to Military Equipment Use Policy No. 706, to read in its entirety as follows.